obverter/obverter-web/_posts/2022-08-04-type-two-baseball.md

 But that's exactly where the fun is hiding.

 Some people might not understand why anyone would watch baseball.
 It's slow.
 It's repetitive.
-And the worse your team is, the longer most losses tend to take.{% sidenote "One" "I'm looking at you, 2021 Mariners" %}
+And the worse your team is, the longer most losses tend to take.{% sidenote "One" "I'm looking at you, 2017 Giants [64–98]." %}

-[^1]: I'm looking at you, 2021 Mariners.

 So why do I watch?
 Because I enjoy Type 2 fun.